-Add 1 egg, 1 tablespoon maple syrum, 1-2 teaspoons of Vanilla Extract to the squash in your food processor and pulverize together until blended.
-Note: We usually add 2 teaspoons of vanilla because we love it.
+Add egg, maple syrup, and vanilla extract to the squash in your food processor and pulverize together until blended.

-In a warm stick-free of lightly buttered skillet or pan, make your pancakes as big or as small as you like them.
-A trick I learned at a young age from my mom for telling when pancakes are ready to be flipped: when you see little bubbles on the uncooked surface and the edges of the pancake are light brown, that means they're ready to flip.
-We used butter from nearby Happy Cow Creamery to butter the pan.
-Please don't use margarine.
-Ever.
+In a buttered skillet or pan, make your pancakes as big or as small as you like them.
+We like about 1/4 cup of batter per pancakes.
+When you see little bubbles on the uncooked surface and the edges of the pancake are light brown, that means they're ready to flip.

 Serve hot topped with toppings and sides of your choice.